Using Oregano Oil Before Bed: How It Impacts Your Sleep & More!

 Sleep apnea is when a person has difficulty breathing when sleeping.
 That is, the person’s breathing stops and repeatedly starts during sleep.
 This condition is usually characterized by restlessness during sleeping and poor quality of sleep.

-According to this study, this condition can be linked to the level of cholesterol in the body.
+This condition can be linked to the level of cholesterol in the body.
 According to the study, people with a low amount of “good cholesterol” in the body were more susceptible to sleep apnea.

 Oregano oil has been claimed to help correct this condition.